pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 #. **Training pipeline**

-    Just like for node classification, graph classification too makes use of usual classification loss functions such as the ones mentioned above.
+    Just like for node classification, graph classification makes use of usual classification loss functions such as the ones mentioned above.

     For this example, we will be using the :func:`~torch.nn.functional.nll_loss` function.